PurpleSpy/ImageColorChannelSplitter/README.md

 -f copy files rather than zip them up

+-L Colorizes an image with a color hexcode, only images after hexcode will be colorized, works best with darker colors light ones produce white pictures

 -i invert image color

 -o on downloaded images, copys only downloaded original